How to Sort Your LEGO Collection (5 Proven Methods)

 Ideal for: Collections under 5,000 pieces, new builders, anyone who wants to improve organization without committing major time.

-Choosing Your Storage Containers
+Choosing Your LEGO Storage Containers

 Drawer Systems